rok/rok.github.io/_posts/2016-02-04-crontabed-pydrive-uploader.md

 0 * * * * python ~/uploader.py ~/logs/* && rm ~/logs/*
 {% endhighlight %}

 We now have an automated uploader to the cloud.
-Log uploading is only one of the meny options available.
+Log uploading is only one of the many options available.
 Motion detection triggered videos, regular file backups and more could be uploaded like this.